 Child Disability Benefit (CDB)

-The CDB is a non-taxable credit that is paid out monthly to families or individuals with children (under 18) who have a severe and prolonged physical or mental impairment.
+The CDB is a non-taxable credit that is paid out monthly to families or individuals with children (under 18) who have severe and prolonged physical or mental impairment.

 Child Disability Benefit Eligibility Requirements